sebsebmc/KakMode/README.md

 2. Does the extension handle the keys you are trying to remap?

-    VSCodeVim explicitly instructs VS Code which key events we care about through the [package.json](https://github.com/VSCodeVim/Vim/blob/1a5f358a1a57c62d5079093ad0dd12c2bf018bba/package.json#L53).
-If the key you are trying to remap is a key in which vim/vscodevim generally does not handle, then it's most likely that this extension does not receive those key events from VS Code.
-With [logging level](#vscodevim-settings) adjusted to 'debug', as you press keys, you should see output similar to:
+    KakMode explicitly instructs VS Code which key events we care about through the [package.json](https://github.com/VSCodeVim/Vim/blob/1a5f358a1a57c62d5079093ad0dd12c2bf018bba/package.json#L53).
+If the key you are trying to remap is a key in which KakMode generally does not handle, then it's most likely that this extension does not receive those key events from VS Code.
+With [logging level](#KakMode-settings) adjusted to 'debug', as you press keys, you should see output similar to:

     ```console
     debug: ModeHandler: handling key=A.